James Outman Player Props: Dodgers vs. Royals

 James Outman At The Plate

-- Outman has an RBI in 19 of 74 games this year, with multiple RBI in eight of them.
-He has also driven home three or more of his team's runs in four contests.
+- Outman has picked up an RBI in 25.3% of his games this season, with two or more RBI in 10.7% of his games.
+He has also plated three or more runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.